What are jitter and latency, and why do they matter?

 - 0–30ms jitter is considered excellent.
 Most applications will run smoothly.
 The test will show green if this is the case.

-- 30–50ms is acceptable but may cause minor hiccups in sensitive tasks.
+- 30–50ms is fair.
+Some small delays may happen.
 This is indicated with a yellow result in the tool above.

-- Over 50ms is often problematic, especially for voice or video communication.
+- Over 50ms is poor.
+It is likely to cause problems with calls, video, or games.
 If this is your jitter, you will see your results displayed in red.

 Common causes of high jitter

-- WiFi instability.
-Wireless connections are more prone to interference from walls, other devices (like microwaves), or weak signals.
-This can cause inconsistent transmission times.
+- WiFi interference.
+Wireless networks can be disrupted by walls, other devices (like microwaves), or weak signals.

-- Outdated or overloaded hardware.
-Routers, modems, or switches that are old or handling more traffic than they’re designed for may introduce delays.
+- Old or overloaded equipment.
+Routers, modems, or switches that are old or handling too many devices can cause jitter.

 - ISP routing issues.
 Sometimes the path your data takes through your Internet service provider’s network is inefficient or overloaded.

 - Background apps and services.
-Devices running multiple apps - cloud backups, automatic updates, or background video calls - can silently consume bandwidth and increase jitter.
+Programs like cloud backups, automatic updates, or background video calls can silently use up bandwidth.

 You should also use the jitter test: